RANGAM-JAGADESH/frozenset-manipulation-/README.md

 # frozenset-manipulation-
-since a set does not allow direct modification for its element, we convert the set into a list, make the changes, and then convert it back into a set
+since a set does not allow direct modification for its element, we convert the set into a list, make the changes, and then convert it back into a set all the changes are stored in a file similar to a csv file